 BYK-025 is a pretty compatible but nevertheless effective defoamer for water-borne wood coatings which are applied via curtain coater.
 In general, the best defoaming properties are achieved at dosages of 0.3-1.0% as delivered on total formulation without any negative impact on curtain stability.
 If, however, improved curtain stability is requested, BYK-307 is highly recommended.
 This solvent-free surface additive improves curtain stability significantly and can be also post-added during the application process.
 For applications with a higher regulatory demand such as IOS MAT 0066 compliance we recommend the usage of BYK-3762 which has a lower content of cyclic silicones (D4-D6).

 DISPERBYK-2015 is a broadly applicable VOC-free wetting and dispersing additive for water-borne pigment concetrates and coating systems.
 It achieves superb stabilization of inoranic and organic pigments, provides strong improvement of color development, improves transparency and gloss, and offers excellent color stability.

 Associative high-shear thickeners are used to achieve Newtonian flow properties in water-borne coatings.
 As a result, improved application viscosity is achieved and enhanced leveling can be obtained.
-First recommendations to adjust the high shear properties of water-borne wood coatings are RHEOBYK-L 1400 and RHEOBYK-T 1000 at usage levels of 0.3-2.0% as delivered on total formulation.
+First recommendations to adjust the high shear properties of water-borne wood coatings are RHEOBYK-L 1400 VF and RHEOBYK-T 1000 VF at usage levels of 0.3-2.0% as delivered on total formulation.